slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 drwxr-xr-x 8 root root     4096 Apr 15 02:42 scripts
 ```

 There's a lot of files in there and nothing standards out at first.
-Doing a search for `guly`, the box creator's name I find an interesting file:
+Doing a search for `guly` (the box creator name) I find an interesting file:

 ```
 root@ragingunicorn:~/htb/unattended/tmp# grep -r -A 5 -B 5 guly *